Šid: Demographics

-According to the 2011 census results, the municipality of Šid has 34,188 inhabitants.
+According to the 2011 census results, the municipality of Šid had 34,188 inhabitants.

 Ethnic groups

 Most of the settlements in the municipality have an ethnic Serb majority.
 The settlement with Slovak ethnic majority is Ljuba.
 Ethnically mixed settlements are Bikić Do (with relative Rusyn majority) and Sot (with relative Serb majority).

 The ethnic composition of the municipality:

 Culture

 Near the Privina Glava village is Privina Glava Monastery.
 According to the legend, the monastery was founded by the squire Priva in the 12th century.

 A museum dedicated to an important Serbian artist Sava Šumanović, and a museum of naïve art "Ilijanum" consisting of more than 300 works of fine art, is located in the municipality.

 Economy

 The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):

 Twin towns – sister cities

 There are three official sister cities of Šid: